 Without strength training, you start to lose muscle at age 40 if you’re a woman and at age 50 if you’re a man.
-You’ll lose about one to two percent of your muscle every year if you don’t do something to prevent it!
+You’ll drop about one to two percent of your muscle every year if you don’t do something to prevent it!
 You also lose bone as you age and strength training can help to stem the loss of bone and can rebuild lost muscle.
 Cardio alone is not enough!

 Make sure that you’re continually reaching for new goals when exercising and try not to do the same routine every day.
 This will help to make sure that every muscle group gets attention and that you’re continuously improving your cardiovascular health.
 It will also prevent boredom.

 The amount of time required to adapt to a new level of activity probably depends on age.
-Youth and young adults can probably safely increase activity by small amounts every week or two.
+Youth and young adults can likely safely increase activity by small amounts every week or two.
 Older adults appear to require more time to adapt to a new level of activity, in the range of two to four weeks.
 First, increase the number of minutes per session (duration), and the number of days per week (frequency) of moderate-intensity activity.
 Later, if desired, increase the intensity.
 Inactive people who gradually progress over time to relatively moderate intensity activity have no known risk of sudden cardiac events, and very low risk of bone, joint, or muscle injuries.